 Large lathe - Broadbent 18" centre height, (Max 26" radius in the gap) 10' between centres, fitted with a 15HP motor and believed to date from 1954.
 Sourced via ebay!
 This is covered by the gantry cane and is large enough to turn all the GVLR's wheels and has even been used for those of a small standard gauge industrial locomotive.
 The intention is to fit it with a hydraulic profile copying attachment one day.

-Lathe: Colchester Triumph 2000 (30" between centres, metric model).
+Lathe: Colchester Triumph 2000 (50" between centres, Imperial model, with taper turning attachment).
 See this page for further details.